Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: Conclusion

 \section{Conclusion}

-We showed that consistency regularization and pretraining using rotation prediction are powerful techniques in semi-supervised domain adaptation.
-Our method, using simply a combination of these without any adversarial domain alignment, could outperform recent state of the art on this task, most of which use adversarial alignment.
-We presented a thorough analysis of both of our model components showing why they are better than other options for similar approaches.
-We hope this can help in their use in combination with other methods on the same or related tasks.
+We showed that consistency regularization and pretraining using rotation prediction are powerful techniques in SSDA.
+Our method, using simply a combination of these without requiring any domain alignment, could outperform recent state of the art on this task, most of which use adversarial alignment.
+With our approach we demonstrated that domain alignment is not a necessity for SSDA, and that achieving well-separated target clusters allows for low classifier error with a few labelled examples.
+We presented a thorough analysis of both the aforementioned techniques showing how they can improve target clustering and why they are better than other options for similar approaches.
+We hope our analysis can help inform future SSDA work.

 \textbf{Acknowledgements.} This work was supported by the Hariri Institute at Boston University.